-Where a driver operates their vehicle will also affect insurance costs.
-Large urban centres and high-traffic regions can have a higher potential for collisions, theft, or damage to your vehicle.
+Where a driver operates their vehicle can also affect insurance costs.
+Large urban centres and high-traffic regions can have a higher potential for collisions or damage to your vehicle.
 Insurance rates are also partially based on the historical claims data of other drivers insured in a particular area.

-A driver’s deductible, liability limit, and any additional coverage will factor into the cost of their auto policy.
-Increasing your deductible can help save money, whereas selecting higher limits of coverage could cost you slightly more.
+A driver’s deductible, liability limit and any additional coverage may factor into the cost of their auto policy.
+Increasing your deductible may save you money, whereas selecting higher limits of coverage could cost you slightly more.

 Significant life events

 In addition to reviewing your insurance policy annually at renewal, you should have it reviewed when significant life changes arise.
-This includes – but isn’t limited to – adding new drivers to your policy, such as a spouse or your teen; getting a new job, which may change the distance you drive; or buying a new home, so you can bundle your insurance policies for savings.
+This includes – but isn’t limited to – adding new drivers to your policy, such as a spouse or your teenager; getting a new job, which may change the distance you drive; or buying a new home so you can bundle your insurance policies for savings.